Nikon P900 vs Panasonic G9

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
+Further information on the features and operation of the P900 and G9 can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon P900 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.